Meet Our Board of Directors

 Kate Parsons is an ardent advocate for people experiencing an eating disorder and supporting their loved ones.
 She is passionate about endorsing full recovery from an eating disorder as a real and possible outcome.
 Kate co-founded and established the Eating Disorders Association of SA as a stand-alone service providing support, information and advocacy to people experiencing an eating disorder and their friends and family.

-Treasurer and Company Secretary
+Company Secretary

 As Paul Kelly and Kev Carmody sang in the 1990s, “From Little Things Big Things Grow”.
 This classic Australian ballad very much epitomises the evolution of Eating Disorders Families Australia (EDFA) since 2016.